nus-cs2103-AY2021S1/ip/docs/README.md

 The curly braces, such as {USER_INPUT}, means that user input is required.

-Square brackets, such as [OPTIONAL_FIELD], means that the specified input is not required
+Square brackets, such as [OPTIONAL_FIELD], means that the specified input is optional.

 ### Help - view the list of available commands.